 Director: Sian Heder

-Taking full responsibility for a baby from her careless mother, a young babysitter proves to be much more than that when she pretends the baby is her own and moves in with her ex by claiming the baby is their daughter.
+Taking full responsibility for a baby from her careless mother, a young babysitter proves to be much more than that.
+She moves in with her ex and pretends the baby is her own.
+Watch the movie to find out what happens next.

 24. What a Girl Wants (2003)